-Objective: The Clerk will run a simulation case focused on the assessment and acute management of common EM presentations and provide the opportunity for the Clerk to lead a team in the ongoing resuscitation and care of critically ill simulated patients
+Objective: The Clerk will lead a simulation case focused on the assessment and acute management of common EM presentations and provide the opportunity for the Clerk to lead a team in the ongoing resuscitation and care of critically ill simulated patients

-There will be a High Fidelity Simulation session during the rotation.
-Given the unpredictability of the Emergency Department, cases will be chosen to expose the student to cases they may not see while on rotation but are important subject areas to cover.
-These experiences will apply to the completion of the student's 6.2's/required learning experiences.
-We will run the student through scenarios focusing on resuscitation skills: altered mental status and seizures, airway obstruction, respiratory distress and failure as well as shock and cardiac arrest.
-Residents will be present and there may be practicing ER nurses and paramedics participating alongside the student.
-The goals are to give the student a chance to manage the 'sick' patients they may not have an opportunity to see or manage independently during their shifts.
-It is hoped that this experience will encourage the student to read around these topics and take more initiative in managing these patients while on shift.
-The more engaged in the simulation environment the student is, the better the learning.
-Bring stethoscopes...this mannequin actually breathes!
+There will be a High-Fidelity Simulation session during your rotation.
+Given the unpredictability of the Emergency Department, cases will be chosen to expose you to cases you may not see while on rotation but are important subject areas to cover.
+These experiences will apply to the completion of your 6.2's/required learning experiences.
+We will run you through scenarios focusing on resuscitation skills: altered mental status and seizures, airway obstruction, respiratory distress and failure as well as shock and cardiac arrest.
+Residents will be present and there may be practicing ER nurses and paramedics participating alongside you.
+The goals are to give you a chance to manage the 'sick' patients you may not have an opportunity to see or manage independently during your shifts.
+It is also an opportunity to participate in collaborative care.
+It is hoped that this experience will encourage you to read around these topics and take more initiative in managing these patients while on shift.
+The more engaged in the simulation environment you are, the better the learning.